Charoite: Properties, Facts and Photos

 Once charoite became known to the outside world, it quickly captured the attention of rock and mineral collectors.
 It wasn't long before it was being widely used for lapidary purposes.

-Fake charoite recently identified from China is being produced using low-grade purple fluorite.
+Fake charoite, recently identified from China, is being produced using low-grade purple fluorite.
 Charoite grades 5 to 6 on the Mohs scale of mineral hardness, fluorite grades 4.
 Therefore, charoite will scratch fluorite, but fluorite will not scratch charoite.

 Article Pictures

 The charoite at the top of our page is on display in the Smithsonian National Museum of Natural History, Washington D.C.
 The piece in the second photo is housed in London's Natural History Museum.
+Photos: Stone Mania.

 Stone Mania Live Chat